Little Hollywood, San Francisco: Attractions and characteristics

 Little Hollywood Park is located on Lathrop Avenue.
 The park was dedicated to resident Clarence Fleming in 1983 for helping establishing the park.

 The Bayshore Caltrain station is just south of the neighborhood, on Tunnel Avenue.

 The neighborhood is adjacent to the Recology trash collection and processing site.
 A sculpture garden was established on the southern hill dividing the neighborhood from the site in 1992.
 It features artworks made from discarded material found at the trash center.

-Local legend claims Classical Hollywood star Mae West once owned a getaway home at the corner of Blanken and Tocolma avenues, dubbed "Casa Bahia Loma."
+Local legend claims Classical Hollywood star Mae West once owned a getaway home at the corner of Blanken and Tocoloma avenues, dubbed "Casa Bahia Loma."
 However, little evidence have been found supporting this claim.
 It was reported that the Mission Revival styled home was actually built by the owner of the Lucky Lager brand of beer in 1933 for his brewmaster.
 The brewery was about a mile north on Bayshore Boulevard.